 Additional information about a display is shown in a ToolTip by hovering the pointer over a rectangle.
-This shows the connection information for a display, as well as the Monitor ID, Model Name and Serial Number.
+This shows the connection information for a display, as well as the Monitor ID, Model Name, Serial Number, and screen Orientation.

 Edit Calibration Target Configuration dialog